The #1 HVAC design myth: low CapEx is better.

 But sadly, HVAC costs are often underestimated due to lack of understanding or oversight.

-Farmers think they can piece a system together themselves or draw simple quotes from online catalogs or home improvement stores.
+Many farmers think they can piece a system together themselves or draw simple quotes from online catalogs or home improvement stores.

 HVAC is a complex system that has to be fitted to each farm’s needs, each farmer’s desires, and the constraints of the situation.